steph-xue/network/README.md

 ## Features where login authentication is needed:
 **1. Creating a new post**
-&nbsp;
+   - Can be accessed via the 'Create Post' tab
+   - Users can create a new post by providing the post's contents:
+   - The new post will specify the user as the creator of the post, and will display the date and time the post was made &nbsp;

 ![Create Post](/network/static/network/images/create.png?raw=true "Create Post")
 <br></br>

 **2. Editing a post**
-&nbsp;
+   - Users can edit a post they previously made
+   - This can be done by clicking on the edit button displayed underneath their post
+   - A pop up modal will allow the user to make changes to the current post content and save the changes &nbsp;

 ![Edit Button](/network/static/network/images/edit_button.png?raw=true "Edit Button")